-- 3.3.4.1 In addition to the general prohibition on Mass Marketing (in Section 3.3.1.3 of this Contract, above), the following Marketing activities are prohibited: - 3.3.4.1.1 Marketing to individuals or the general public with the intention of inducing clients to join a particular MCO or to switch membership from one MCO to another; - 3.3.4.1.2 Asserting or implying that the client/member must Enroll in the Contractor's MCO in order to obtain Medicaid benefits or in order not to lose Medicaid benefits; - 3.3.4.1.3 Discouraging or encouraging MCO selection based on health status or risk; - 3.3.4.1.4 Suggesting that the Contractor is endorsed by CMS, the Federal Government, the State or a similar entity; - 3.3.4.1.5 Directly or indirectly engaging in door-to-door, telephone, or other Cold Call Marketing activities; - 3.3.4.1.6 Seeking to influence Enrollment in conjunction with the sale or offering of any private insurance; and - 3.3.4.1.7 Offering gifts, rewards or material or financial gains as incentives to Enroll.
+- 3.3.4.1 In addition to the general prohibition on Mass Marketing (in Section 3.3.1.3 of this Contract, above), the following Marketing activities are prohibited: - 3.3.4.1.1 Marketing to individuals or the general public with the intention of inducing clients to join a particular MCO or to switch membership from one MCO to another; - 3.3.4.1.2 Asserting or implying that the client/member must Enroll in the Contractor's MCO in order to obtain Medicaid benefits or in order not to lose Medicaid benefits;

-3.3.4.2 The State reserves the right to prohibit additional Marketing activities at its discretion.
+- 3.3.4.1.3 Discouraging or encouraging MCO selection based on health status or risk; - 3.3.4.1.4 Suggesting that the Contractor is endorsed by CMS, the Federal Government, the State or a similar entity; - 3.3.4.1.5 Directly or indirectly engaging in door-to-door, telephone, email, texting or other Cold Call Marketing activities; - 3.3.4.1.6 Seeking to influence Enrollment in conjunction with the sale or offering of any private insurance (private insurance does not include a qualified health plan, as defined in 45 CFR 155.20); and - 3.3.4.1.7 Offering gifts, rewards or material or financial gains as incentives to Enroll. - 3.3.4.2 The State reserves the right to prohibit additional Marketing activities at its discretion.